Spread of the corona virus in the United StatesCurrent incidence in the week ending 10/02/2022: 104.7 new infections per 100,000 population

 8 percent of newborns are underweight.

-The medical care provided by doctors and hospitals in the United States is above average, but is not as good as the average within the EU.
+Medical suppliesMedical care provided by doctors and hospitals in the United States is below average compared to the world population.
 The country provides 2.9 hospital beds per 1000 inhabitants.
-The global mean here is 2.7 beds.
-Within the EU, 5.6 beds are available for every 1,000 residents.
+The global mean here is 2.9 beds.
+Within the EU, 4.6 beds are available for every 1,000 residents.